Introduction to Engineering Drawing for Technicians Unit

 It is important that when a product has been designed it is manufactured correctly and to specification.
 To achieve this, it is crucial that the people making the product in a workshop are provided with well-presented engineering drawings, produced to international standards and conventions.
-This avoids errors of interpretation that can lead to the scrapping of expensive parts.
+Positively, this avoids errors of interpretation that can lead to the scrapping of expensive parts.
+As such, the Engineering Drawing for Technicians unit covers these aspects.

-An understanding of how graphical methods can be used to communicate information about engineering products is an important step for anyone thinking of taking up a career in engineering.
-This unit gives learners an introduction to the principles of technical drawings and their applications using hand drawing and computer-aided design (CAD) techniques.
+Additionally, an understanding of how graphical methods can be used to communicate information about engineering products.
+Moreover, it is an important step for anyone thinking of taking up a career in engineering.
+Therefore, this Engineering Drawing for Technicians unit gives learners an introduction to the principles of technical drawings.
+Additionally, learning their applications using hand drawing and computer-aided design (CAD) techniques.

 These drawings will contain all the information needed to manufacture or assemble the product, including information such as dimensions, manufacturing notes and